Hico Volunteer Fire Department: a cherished station for generations

 The current Hico VFD fire station was built in 1986, but the history of HVFD goes back to when the town of Hico was established (1883).
 There is a long history and connection of the volunteer firefighters to their station.
 Their great grandparents, grandparents, fathers, mothers, brothers and sisters all have served this community in one capacity or another as volunteers of the Fire Department.
 The walls of the station are decorated with family members past and present.
 Words cannot accurately describe the pride and love these volunteers have for their fire station.
 You have to pay them a visit to understand.

-HVFD no longer has a command vehicle.
-It is incredibly upsetting that such a critical and potentially life saving vehicle is no longer part of their small fleet of donated service vehicles.
-Gravel Locos made a pledge to these selfless volunteers: the gravel community and our free event will do everything possible to help.
-We pledged to give everyone at our event an opportunity to express their appreciation for these volunteers that risk their lives daily in order to keep their community safe.
-Here is YOUR opportunity to show your support: the HVFD GoFundMe fundraiser for a new Command Vehicle.
+Before Gravel Locos 2021, HVFD no longer had a command vehicle.
+It was incredibly upsetting that such a critical and potentially life saving vehicle was no longer part of their small fleet of donated service vehicles.
+Gravel Locos made a pledge to these selfless volunteers: the gravel community and our free event would do everything possible to help.
+And they did!
+Thanks to all the donations, HVFD was able to purchase a new Command Vehicle!

 A word from Brandon Keller, Hico VFD Fire Chief